 Writer’s Welcome – My experience to China exposes the downside of this developing country.

-Diabetes Prevent and Health Issues
+Health Issues

 Centro Latino: Relocating, Expanding Mission – The haunting images of amputation and other results of poorly treated diabetes has led Eduardo Crespi as he’s worked to create a Centro Latino and now an expanded center that will include a vegetable-based and education diabetes-prevention program.